 As previously stated, employee engagement is about putting the employee at the heart of the business.
-It means that you have to trust them when defining your goals.
+It means that you have to trust them when defining the company’s goals.

-Your goals no longer have to come unilaterally from the top level of the company to the bottom.
-They will often start from the initiative of the employees.
-Trusting your employees with their individual goal setting makes them more involved in delivering the results your company needs to be more performant.
+Hence, goals no longer have to come unilaterally from the top level of the company to the bottom.
+They will often start from the initiative of the employees (bottom-up).

 An excellent way to implement aligned goals setting is the OKRs methodology.
 OKRs remains one of the best goal setting frameworks since its pioneer usage at Google starting 1999 when John Doerr introduced it.
 Other great companies using OKRs include Amazon, Adobe, LinkedIn, Microsoft, Twitter, etc.